derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 The above four parts make up the anatomy of an assignment statement.
 This snippet has one small difference compared to snippet two.
 Where snippet two has a declaration and an assignment, this snippet only has the latter.
 The assumption made is that the nested identifiers `style` and `opacity` already exist.
 As a result, a simple assignment using `=` can be made.

 Regarding *right* and *better*, we could cache the `imageToToggle.style` lookup.
 Technically speaking, each time the `imageToToggle.style.opacity` portion executes there is repetitive lookup work the engine has to do.
 We will not make this change as the performance benefit is negligible.
-This will be learned in time, but changes to increase performance should only be of concern when your target framerate or user experience suffers.
+This will be learned in time, but changes to increase performance should only be considered when the target framerate or user experience suffers.

-In snippet six there is one part comprising the line of code:
+In snippet six there is only one part comprising the line of code:
 ```
 // 6. end of 'if'
 }
 ```
 1. `}` - closing curly brace for declaring the end of the *true*-condition code block

 This closing curly brace simply defines the end of the `if` statement's code block.
+Nothing *right* or *better* is possible.

 In snippet seven there are two parts comprising the line of code:
 ```